 About the exhibition

 Four and a half years after the Academy Museum’s inaugural exhibition, Hayao Miyazaki, Studio Ghibli’s PONYO celebrates Studio Ghibli and the traditional hand-drawn animation featured in its beloved 2008 film.
-Discover the unique, flowing aesthetic of this hand-crafted cinematic art, and the film’s themes of transformation and human connection, through hands-on experiences designed for all ages.
+Discover the unique, flowing aesthetic of this hand-crafted cinematic art, and the film’s themes of transformation and human connection, through interactive experiences designed for all ages.
 These include an interactive animation table, where guests can create their own animated sequences, and a playful, immersive environment that allows younger visitors to step into the magical, oceanic world of the film.

 Featuring an exclusive donation of original materials from Studio Ghibli to the Academy Collection—some of which are on display in North America for the very first time—the exhibition includes more than 100 rare materials hand-picked by Studio Ghibli, including art boards, posters, a Studio Ghibli animation desk, and original hand drawings by Hayao Miyazaki and Studio Ghibli.